 "The Suzuki Swift is great to drive, cheap to run and good value for money."

 For a car with such a sporty attitude - especially one that feels so zippy - the ride is pretty good in the Swift.
-It deals with poor road surfaces easily and smoothes most road bumps to an acceptable level in most circumstances.
+It deals with poor road surfaces easily and smoothes most road bumps to an acceptable level in most circumstances, especially the 4x4 version.
 Only the deepest potholes manage to unsettle the car, sending jolts through the cabin.
 The noise in the interior is very well suppressed at low speeds and, even when driving out of town, the cabin is a calm place to be.
 However, at motorway speeds wind and engine noise do intrude, the petrol being noticeably noisier than the impressively quiet diesel.
 Inside, the car doesn’t carry on the style from the exterior, with some of the materials feeling a bit cheap.
 The dash is well laid out and solid looking, but it's a gloomy place with lots of dark, cheap plastics.

 Inside, the Swift feels like a safe place to be.
 Switches and buttons are solid and give reassuring feedback, and the dashboard doesn’t have any rattles or squeaks when jarred by large potholes.
 Unfortunately, the quality is a bit lacking, however.
 The plastics used throughout are cheap and scratchy, never giving a feeling that they'll last the duration of the car's life.
 Mechanical reliability for Suzuki is only average, too - a surprise from a Japanese manufacturer.
 In the 2012 Driver Power survey Suzuki came one place higher than Renault at 26 out of 30 - not an impressive result.
 Safety in the Swift is better, however, as it scored the full five stars in the Euro NCAP crash safety tests and comes equipped with electronic skid control and seven airbags, including a driver's knee airbag.